Skip to Content

 Avery Bowen

-Avery Bowen is a junior and this is their first year in publications.
-She is also involved in drama club working as a crew head for set.
+Avery Bowen is a senior and this is their second year in publications.
+She is also involved in drama club, working as a crew head for set, and Earth Club as the social media manager.
 Outside of school, Avery can usually be found quietly drawing in their room or taking a nap.
 When not hanging out in her room, Avery is outside in nature walking along her backyard creek and fishing.
 After high school they plan on studying wildlife biology at an out-of-state college.